K\"ahler groups and subdirect products of surface groups: A class of higher dimensional examples

 We will be interested in maps $h$ for which the set $\mathcal{C}$ has property (P).
 Note that, after reordering factors and adjusting by a biholomorphic automorphism of $E^{\times k}$, say $A\in \rm{GL}(k,\ZZ)$, we may in fact assume that $\mathcal{C}$ has property (P') if it has property (P).
+The following observation shows that such maps exist.